 5 Common Causes Of Pool Leaks

-Eventually, your pool will need maintenance.
-It’s an unavoidable truth with most things in life.
+Even though you put a lot of effort into maintaining your pool, it will eventually need repairs.
+As each season passes, your pool gets subjected to harsh temperatures, extreme weather, and lots of use from the family.
+Because of this, it’s unavoidable that your pool may start to leak and need repairs.
 If you find yourself adding more than a quarter-inch of water per day or more than two inches of water per week, you may have a leak.
-What may help is knowing what the 5 common causes of pool leaks are.
+In order to protect your pool, it’s important to know what the 5 common causes of pool leaks are.

 - Mechanical Issues